TRAGOS -- BACK STORIES

 from over-saturation of mass media technology and internet addiction.

 As I began writing the screenplay in early 2000, George W. Bush announced his presidential campaign.
 I thought to myself: omigod, what if he wins ?!
 I decided to steep my story in a sociopolitical climate simulating what I imagined was George W.’s ideal world; not my world but his.
 The story took off and almost finished itself.
 And then, GW Bush was selected by the Supreme Court as president of the United States of America.
 OK, I thought, life mirrors art.
 And then the 9/11 terrorist attacks, “Homeland Security” legislations and all of a sudden (maybe not so suddenly) TRAGOS' futuristic noir vision is looking less like a movie and more like real life.
-And now in 2004, GWB is re-elected for a second term!
 The future I once imagined is now here and I don't know if that's a good thing or bad thing yet.

 The Tangled Roots of Tragos

 As with every feature project I take on, TRAGOS was made because I needed to immerse myself in a mystery, an archetype vibrating with numinous power and unfathomable origins.
 If I know too much, it's not worth doing.
-This spirit of discovery justifies the massive investment of time, energy, money and peace of mind it takes to finish such a project.
-With TRAGOS it was time to approach the mystery of of tragedy in general, and the scapegoat complex in particular.
-The very word “tragos”, an etymological root for tragedy, means “goatsong” -- hear the bleating goat approaching its imminent sacrifice -- and refers to those ancient pagan rituals where the goat-man-god was sacrificed to the earth- mother-goddess; the word, "satire" comes from satyr, the goat-man-god.
+This spirit of discovery justifies the massive investment of time, energy, and money it takes to finish such a project.
+With TRAGOS it was time to approach the mystery of tragedy in general, and the scapegoat complex in particular.
+The very word “tragos”, an etymological root for tragedy, means “goatsong” -- hear the bleating goat approaching its imminent sacrifice -- and refers to those ancient pagan rituals where the goat-man-god was sacrificed to the earth-mother-goddess; the word, "satire" comes from satyr, the goat-man-god.
 Tragos also means “to drink” in Spanish.

-Having experienced real tragedy firsthand (sudden death of my child, my mother's chronic schitzophrenia), I felt ready to write from somewhere real.
-What surprised me in the scripting process was how the comic elements unexpectedly surfaced alongside the tragic, as if they were only separated at birth.
+Having experienced real tragedy firsthand (sudden death of my child, my mother's chronic schitzophrenia), I felt ready to write from real life.
+What surprised me in the scripting process was how often the comic elements would unexpectedly surface alongside the tragic, as if they were only separated at birth.
 My planned scapegoat character was an unemployed actor impersonating a detective to land the lead role in a Woody Allen film.
-I say "planned" because the story itself had other goats in mind (see the movie).
-I was also struck by an unforeseen empathy I felt for the characters of the fundamentalist Christian attorney and his confidant, the Priest.
-This feeling created an valuable inhibition to the all-too-easy tendency to satirize their plights or make them look stupid.
-In looking back over my films to date, TRAGOS stands out as my favorite screenplay.
+I say "planned" because his fate had other plans for him.
+I was also struck by an unforeseen empathy I felt for the fundamentalist Christian attorney and his confidant, the Priest.
+This feeling created an valuable inhibition toa kneejerk reflex to satirize them or make them look stupid.

-The group rituals in this movie’s Virtual Reality sequences developed over several months of intense group paratheatre experiments that were later married to the CGI work of FX artist, Michael McWhirter of Austin Texas.
-This group ritual technology has been in heavy development since 1977 when I first began it (for details -- no, we're not a cult -- visit www.paratheatrical.com).
-The cohesion of paratheatre techniques, principles and forms have been organized in my book, "Towards an Archeology of the Soul" (Vertical Pool Publishing, 2003).
+The group rituals in this movie’s Virtual Reality sequences developed over several months of intense group paratheatre experiments that were later married to the CGI work of FX artist, Michael McWhirter of Austin Texas (this group ritual process has been in heavy development since 1977; visit www.paratheatrical.com.
+My research results have been organized in my book, "Towards an Archeology of the Soul" (Vertical Pool Publishing, 2003).

 The Set: Underground San Francisco 2012

-The "underground San Francisco 2012" location where all the tribal VR rituals took place was set inside the cargo hull of a 500-foot former World War Two military hospital vessel (that transported the dead and wounded).
+The "underground San Francisco 2012" location (where all the tribal VR rituals took place) was set inside the cargo hull of a 500-foot former World War Two military hospital ship.
 A ghost ship.
-From 1999 through 2003, this massive vessel was reclaimed by Artship Foundation and its magnanimous director, Slobodan Dan Paich (who also plays the night watchman in Tragos), a great man guided by a great dream.
+Between 1999 an 2003, this massive vessel was reclaimed by Artship Foundation and its magnanimous director, Slobodan Dan Paich (who also plays the night watchman in Tragos), a great man guided by a great dream.
 While docked in the Port of Oakland, Paich and his resourceful crew of artists and helpers worked day and night to transform the war ship into a cultural center, a multi-tiered art gallery and theatre; hence, its rechristening, "Artship".
-Many memorable events occurred there, including the shooting of pivotal scenes for my 2003 dv-feature, "Under a Shipwrecked Moon".
-Unfortunately the Artship project collapsed by early 2004 due to a serious lack of matching community funds and the ship sailed to shores unknown. (click above images for details)
+Many memorable events occurred there, including the shooting of pivotal scenes for my 2003 feature, "Under a Shipwrecked Moon".
+Unfortunately the Artship project collapsed by early 2004 due to a serious lack of matching community funds and the ship was broken down to scrap metal. (click above images for details)

 The Mellifluous Soundtrack

-For me, the sounds and the music share equal importance to the image in the filmmaking process.
-Too many filmmakers ignore and/or abuse the audio tracks of their films.
-Long before I start shooting scenes I am listening to music -- all kinds of music -- to get a feel for what the emotional tone might be.
-Sometimes I will write an entire scene around a song or melody that had already been recorded by my partner in crime, Sylvi, or someone else (I prefer local music talent).
-With “Tragos” I was looking for a quality of inspired lament, which just happens to be one of Sylvi’s fortes.
-As with most of my film and theatre works since 1989, Sylvi has scored the lion’s share of the “Tragos” soundtrack with her beautiful vocals and utterly eloquent arrangements.
+For me, the sounds and the music share equal importance to the image in the filmmaking process and sometimes more.
+Long before I start shooting scenes I am listening to music -- all kinds of music -- to get a feel for the emotional tone of the story and the place it inhabits.
+Sometimes I will write an entire scene around a song or melody that was already recorded by my partner, Sylvi, or someone else (I prefer local music talent).
+With “Tragos” I was looking for a quality of inspired lament, one of Sylvi’s fortes.
+As with most of my film and theatre works since 1989, Sylvi scored the lion’s share of the “Tragos” soundtrack with her beautiful vocals and eloquent arrangements.
 Like all great music, hers bring my films to life.

 Tech Specs